mpanighetti/dnd5e-monsters/vehicles/starfire-ship.md

 - **Hit Points** 25
 - **Damage Immunities** bludgeoning, piercing, and slashing from nonmagical attacks

-_**Absorb Scroll (Costs 1 Starstuff Deposit per Spell Level or Cantrip).**_ The engineer feeds a spell scroll to the arcane core through the starstuff engine, and must then succeed on an Intelligence (Arcana) check with a DC equal to 10 + the spell’s level.
+_**Absorb Scroll (Costs 1 Starstuff Deposit per Spell Level or Cantrip).**_ The engineer feeds a spell scroll to the arcane core through the starstuff engine, and must then succeed on an Intelligence (Arcana) check with a DC equal to 10 + the spell's level.
 If the check succeeds, the arcane core successfully learns the spell.
 This check fails automatically if the spell has a casting time of 1 minute or longer, or a range of touch or self.
 Whether the check succeeds or fails, the spell scroll is destroyed.

 ##### Astral Cannon